igor-alexandrov/wiselinks/README.md

 ### Title handling

-Wiselinks handles page titles by passing `X-Title` header with response.
-To do this you can use `wiselinks_title` helper.
+Wiselinks handles page titles by passing `X-Wiselinks-Title` header with response.
+To set this header you can use `wiselinks_title` helper (in Rails).

 ```html
 <% wiselinks_title("Wiselinks is awesome") %>